hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Its default value is `ON`.

-The example configuration below show how to configure a Node.js client’s starting and reconnecting modes.
+The example configuration below shows how to configure a Node.js client’s starting and reconnecting modes.

 ```javascript
 const cfg = {